“Striking historic manor house outside Kandy, converted into a small luxury boutique hotel with an infinity pool”

 - The hotel is a short drive from the ancient lakeside city of Kandy, Sri Lanka's cultural and religious heart.
 Visit the Temple of the Tooth, stroll around the nearby Botanical Gardens, or follow your nose into the hills, past tea plantations, old colonial mansions, paddy fields and temples

 - Book early if you want to experience Sri Lanka's most important festival (and one of the most famous in Asia), the Kandy Esala Perahera, a spectacular 10-day event in July/August

 - Golf can be arranged (the Victoria Golf Club is one of the finest in Asia); so can bicycle tours and elephant rides

-- Yoga classes can be arranged the hotel can provide details of yoga retreats
+- Yoga classes can be arranged; ask the staff for details of yoga retreats

 - A nearby hotel offers its tennis courts to Kandy House guests